lucasmls/problem-solving/README.md

 ## Problem Solving

-It's a place where i store all of the problems that already have solved.
-The problems may vary from [Leet Code](https://leetcode.com), [HackerHank](https://www.hackerrank.com/) or even from this [course](https://www.udemy.com/coursecoding-interview-bootcamp-algorithms-and-data-structure/) and all the problems were solved using [Golang](https://golang.org/).
+It's a place where i store all of the problems that i already have solved.
+The problems may vary from [Leet Code](https://leetcode.com) (mostly), [HackerHank](https://www.hackerrank.com/) and from [Daily Coding Problem](https://www.dailycodingproblem.com/) (kinda rarely) and all the problems were solved using [Golang](https://golang.org/).

 ### Daily Coding Problem
  - Product numbers - [Solution](https://github.com/lucasmls/problem-solving/blob/master/productofallnumbers/productofallnumbers.go)